Georgian Bay: History

-In 1615, Brulé's employer, the French explorer Samuel de Champlain, made his own visit to the Georgian Bay and overwintered in Huronia.
+In 1615, Brulé's employer, the French explorer Samuel de Champlain, made his own visit to Georgian Bay and overwintered in Huronia.
 He was preceded that summer by a Récollet missionary, Joseph Le Caron, who would live among the Huron in 1615–1616 and 1623–1624.
 Another Récollet missionary, Gabriel Sagard, lived there from 1623 to 1634.
 The French Jesuit Jean de Brébeuf began a mission in Huronia in 1626.
 In 1639 he oversaw the building of the mission fort of Sainte-Marie, Ontario's first European settlement, at what is now the town of Midland.
 The reconstructed Jesuit mission, Sainte-Marie among the Hurons, is now a historic park operated by Huronia Historical Parks, an agency of the Ontario Ministry of Tourism and Culture.
-Also nearby is the Martyrs' Shrine, a Catholic church dedicated to the Canadian Martyrs, Jesuits who were killed during Iroquois warfare against the Huron around the Georgian Bay in the 17th century.
+Also nearby is the Martyrs' Shrine, a Catholic church dedicated to the Canadian Martyrs, Jesuits who were killed during Iroquois warfare against the Huron around Georgian Bay in the 17th century.
 The Bay appears on maps of the time as "Toronto Bay".

 Penetanguishene, the location of an Ojibwe village located at the southern tip of the bay near present-day Midland, was developed as a naval base in 1793 by John Graves Simcoe, first Lieutenant Governor of Upper Canada.
 In 1814, during the War of 1812 between Great Britain and the United States, one of the battles was fought in the southern Georgian Bay.
 On August 17, at the mouth of the Nottawasaga River near Wasaga Beach, the British schooner HMS Nancy was sunk by three American vessels.
 Several weeks later, Nancy was avenged when British boarding parties in the De Tour Passage surprised and captured two of the three American vessels.

-The first nautical charts of the Georgian Bay were made in 1815 by Captain William Fitzwilliam Owen, who called it Lake Manitoulin.
+The first nautical charts of Georgian Bay were made in 1815 by Captain William Fitzwilliam Owen, who called it Lake Manitoulin.
 Captain Henry Bayfield, who made more detailed charts of the bay, renamed it in 1822 after King George IV.
 His charts are the basis for those in use today.

 The Canadian Hydrographic Service traces its history back to 1883, when it was originally established as the Georgian Bay Survey, tasked with charting and improving knowledge of the bay after a steamship wrecked there the previous year, killing 150 of its passengers.

-Over the years, 32 lighthouses were built on the Georgian Bay.
+Over the years, 32 lighthouses were built on Georgian Bay.
 Six of them were designed with limestone towers; these were built in the 1850s and are known collectively as the Imperial Towers.
 Some of the 32 can be toured by the public, some cannot, and some are accessible only by tour boats or private boat.